plone/volto/docs/source/addons/index.md

 yarn add name-of-add-on
 ```

-If the add-on is not published on NPM, you can retrieve it directly from Github:
+If the add-on is not published on npm, you can retrieve it directly from Github:

 ```shell
 yarn add collective/volto-dropdownmenu